pyscaffold/pyscaffold/docs/install.rst

 Additional Requirements
 =======================

+We recommend installing `tox`_ together with PyScaffold (both can be installed with pip, conda or pipx), so you can take advantage of its automation capabilities and avoid having to install dependencies/requirements manually.
+If you do that, just by running the commands ``tox`` and ``tox -e docs``, you should able to run your tests or build your docs out of the box (a list with all the available tasks is obtained via the ``tox -av`` command).

-If you run commands like ``pytest`` and ``make -C docs`` within your project, some additional requirements like pytest and Sphinx may be required.
-It might be the case you are already have them installed but this can be confusing because these packages won't be available to other packages inside your virtual environment.
-In order to avoid this just install following packages inside your virtual environment:
+Alternatively, when manually running commands like ``pytest`` and ``make -C docs`` within your project, some additional requirements like pytest and Sphinx may be required.
+It might be the case you are already have them installed but this can be confusing because these packages won't be available to other packages when you use a virtual environment.
+If that is the case, just install following packages inside the environment you are using for
+development:

 * `Sphinx <http://sphinx-doc.org/>`_
 * `pytest <http://pytest.org/>`_
 * `pytest-cov <https://pypi.python.org/pypi/pytest-cov>`_

-Alternatively, you can setup build automation with **tox**.
-An easy way to do that is to generate your project passing the ``--tox`` option.
-The commands ``tox`` and ``tox -e docs`` should be able to run your tests or build your docs out of the box.

 .. note::